markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ### External

-External links are links to pages outside of the documentation project entirely or to other pages in other documentation projects that are published as part of the MARKUP theme.
+External links are links to pages outside of the documentation project entirely or to other pages in other documentation projects that are published as part of MARKUP.

 For example: